 The study permit is a document that allows foreign nationals to study at an educational institution in Canada and allows a student to reside in Canada for the duration of their studies.

-In order to study in Canada, you must be enrolled at a designated learning institution, this may be a Canadian university, college, technical institute or the like.
+To Study in Canada, you must be enrolled at a designated learning institution, a Canadian university, college, technical institute or the like.
 You must also demonstrate to Immigration, Refugees and Citizenship Canada (IRCC) that you will have sufficient money to pay for living expenses and return transportation for yourself and any family members who come with you to Canada, as well as your tuition fees.

 In addition, it is important that you prove to IRCC that you have sufficient ties to your home country and that you will return home upon the completion of your studies.